Artificial Turf Versus Natural Grass

-Which is safer for playing high school sports?
+Which is playing surface is safer for playing high school sports?

 Innovations in Orthopaedics | Fall 2019